apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example converts the `__time` timestamp column from the `taxi-trips` datasource into milliseconds since epoch.
+The following example converts the `__time` column from the `taxi-trips` datasource into milliseconds since epoch.

 ```sql
 SELECT